-This two week intensive program, led by world-renowned fermentation educator and author Sandor Katz, is a hands-on exploration of the production of fermented vegetables, fruits, grains, and beans.
-Students will learn processes for fermenting primarily plant-based materials: from the basic techniques of vegetable fermentation to tonic beverages, mold cultures, and fermenting legumes, grains, and nuts.
+World-renowned fermentation educator and author Sandor Katz leads this hands-on exploration of the production of fermented vegetables, fruits, grains, and beans.
+Students will learn processes for fermenting primarily plant-based materials: from the basic techniques of vegetable fermentation to tonic beverages, mold cultures, and fermenting legumes and grains.
 We will also work with dairy ferments such as yogurt and kefir.
-Students will connect with traditional foodways across a range of cultures and experience transformative, health-giving power of beneficial microbes.
+Students will connect with traditional foodways across a range of cultures and experience the transformative, health-giving power of beneficial microbes.
 Classroom sessions will focus on the history and science of fermentation, as well as the feasibility of marketing small-batch fermented products.
-With Sterling’s own vegetable gardens and greenhouses at our disposal, students will transform the bounty of the harvest through fermentation, and practice what they have learned through the preparation of a fermented feast for the community.
+Using the bounty of Sterling’s own vegetable gardens and greenhouses, students will transform the abundance of the harvest through fermentation, and practice what they have learned through the preparation of a fermented feast for the community.

 Prerequisites: This course is designed be enriching for both newcomers to fermentation and those who want to refine their skills, deepen their understanding, and widen the array of products they feel confident fermenting.
 No prior fermentation or culinary education is required.